Staking smart contract

 }

-We've added a user_address
+We've added a USER_ADDRESS

-field in the setup struct, which is initiated with USER_BALANCE
+constant, which is initialized with USER_BALANCE

 EGLD in their account.